Contribution Analysis for U.S. Multiemployer Pension Plans

-Contribution indices are metrics for measuring whether pension plan contributions paid down unfunded liabilities or met other benchmarks, such as regulatory requirements.
-The SOA is pleased to make available a longitudinal study of multiemployer plan contribution indices in the U.S.
+This longitudinal study measures whether pension plan contributions paid down unfunded liabilities or met other benchmarks, such as regulatory requirements.

 Highlights from the most recent update: